 The term came to a festive close with an eagerly anticipated trip to Lille Christmas market, with some pupils making a trip to Lille a yearly event.
 This proved to be another very successful day spent discovering this beautiful French town where pupils had time for shopping and sampling the delicious continental food in the market.
 Fifty pupils travelled by coach for the day and had fun looking round the market, buying lots of Christmas presents and riding on the ferris wheel.

-For GCSE Spanish, the highlight of the year has to be the short residential trip to Madrid.
-A select 11 pupils went to visit the Spanish capital in January, developing their Spanish and enjoying the visits organised for them.
-We will continue offering the chance to discover a region of France or Spain every year, alternating countries: the next trip is to northern France in February 2019.
+For the French students of years 9, 10 and 11, the highlight of the year has to be the short residential trip to the Opal Coast.
+30 pupils went to visit this northern region of France in February, developing their French and enjoying the visits organised for them.
+We stayed in beautiful Le Touquet and brushed upon our history as well as enjoying local towns.
+We will continue offering the chance to discover a region of France or Spain every year, alternating countries: the next trip is to southern Spain in Spring 2020.
 Such trips provide a great and fun opportunity to discover another place and culture, whilst developing language skills.

-Mr Rakoto continued to organise the Spelling Bee competition with our year 7, in both French and Spanish.
-After school heats, three pupils represented the school in the regional final in the summer term, doing us proud in the midst of many private and selective schools.
-We are looking forward to continuing this scheme, developing pupils’ spelling and knowledge of vocabulary.
+The department continued to organise the Spelling Bee competition with our year 7 in French and , for the first time, organised the Translation Bee with our Year 8 in both French and Spanish.
+After school heats, three pupils represented the school in the regional final in both competitions, doing us proud in the midst of many private and selective schools.
+We are looking forward to continuing these schemes, developing pupils’ spelling, vocabulary and grammar skills.

-For the first time this year, Year 8 pupils al took part in the St Mary’s University Poetry competition.
-After class heats and lunchtime quarter and semi-finals, the finalists are representing the school at St Mary’s University, Twickenham, in June.
+For the second time this year, Year 8 pupils all took part in the St Mary’s University Poetry competition.
+After school heats, the finalists represented the school at St Mary’s University, Twickenham, in June.
 A perfect way to push yourself outside of your comfort zone whilst developing your love of languages, literature and declamation.
-This event rounds up a very busy 2017-18 and we look forward to helping pupils enrich their learning experience, develop their independence and celebrate cultural differences in 2018-19!
+This event rounds up a very busy 2018-2019 and we look forward to helping pupils enrich their learning experience, develop their independence and celebrate cultural differences in 2019-2020.